Identification, Images, & Information

 Identification

-This is a large family of flies, and species vary in their appearance and biology.
-In general, adult flies are medium to small, slender flies with green, blue or copper metallic colored bodies and long legs.
+Species vary in appearance and biology.
+Adults are medium to small slender flies normally with green, blue or copper metallic colored bodies and long legs.
 Their wings are clear or marked with darker areas towards the wing tips.
-Wing venation patterns are characteristic for identification to family.
-(2)
+Wing venation is characteristic.

 Range